DFHack/dfhack/data/blueprints/README.md

     #query label(makeroombedroom)
     ...

 Note how I've given them all labels so we can address them safely.
 If I hadn't given them labels, they would receive default labels of "1", "2", "3", etc, but those labels would change if I ever add more blueprints at the top.
-This is not a problem if we're just running the blueprints from the `quickfort list` command, but meta blueprints need a label that isn't going to change over time.
+This is not a problem if we're just running the blueprints individually from the `quickfort list` command, but meta blueprints need a label name that isn't going to change over time.

 So let's add a meta blueprint to this file that will combine the middle three blueprints into one:

-    #meta plan bedroom: combines build, place, and stockpile config blueprints
+    "#meta plan bedroom: combines build, place, and stockpile config blueprints" /buildbedroom
-    /buildbedroom
     /placebedroom
     /querystockpilesbedroom